 “Here, we go through our lineage before we tell our names because it’s easier for people to identify us.
 So, I’ll say I’m the daughter of so and so.
 If they don’t recognize my family immediately, I sometimes go all the way back to my great grandparents.”

 Older people will always ask tu de quem és (who is your family).

 In the next room, the portraits of former local whale hunters cover the wall.
 I know some.
-I plan to interview one of them but the time is short and I never get around to do it.
-To be honest, I don’t even know where to begin.
-It stays as the ghost of an idea that I will never follow through.
+I planned to interview one of them, but the time was short, and I never get around to do it.
+To be honest, I wouldn’t even know where to begin.
+It stayed as the ghost of an idea that I would never follow through.

-I feel time is of the essence and I won’t be able to do all I wanted in the remaining two days.
-Even the boat trip to Corvo is on hold, waiting for the weather to turn or improve.
-Whatever happens first and whatever is the safest.
-The North Atlantic is a mighty beast and there isn’t a single local who doesn’t respect its wishes.
+I felt the time was of the essence, and I wouldn’t be able to do all I wanted in the remaining two days.
+Even the boat trip to Corvo was on hold, waiting for better weather conditions.

-The trip is postponed for another day and we take another late afternoon stroll around town.
-The pier, my school, the old French quarter, the small Holy Ghost Império (Empire).
-I have been meaning to write about the Holy Ghost celebrations, but the research never truly begins.
-I need to plan this better.
+I meant to write about the Holy Spirit celebrations, but the research never truly began.
+I needed to plan it better.
 But how does one truly explain a religious phenomenon to the non-religious?

-A phone call confirms they’re all set for the boat trip to Corvo the next day.
+A phone call confirmed they were all set for the boat trip to Corvo the next day.
 “Be at the meeting point before 9 a.m.
-It’s crucial that we leave on time.”
+We must leave on time.”